cbor-wg/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 * Transmission of non-trivial NaNs in floating-point values (see {{NaN}}).

-With only the exception of non-trivial NaNs, general serialization can encode all the same data types and value ranges as other serializations.
+Except for non-trivial NaNs, the other serializations can encode the same data types and value ranges as general serialization.
 Its purpose is solely to simply or optimize encoding in atypical constrained environments.
 The choice of serialization is orthogonal to the data model.
 See also the section on special serializations in {{SpecialSerializations}}.